abhiguptame/Microservices-Design-Patterns/README.md

 ## 4. Operational Patterns:

+### Log Aggregation Pattern:

+#### Logging:
+- Problem: We need to know what is going on?
+- Logging is invaluable in operations.
+- Logging must be consistent.
+- Logging must be structured.
+- Logging must share a taxonomy.

+#### Log Aggregation:
+- Problem: Logs are everywhere
+- Aggregation of logs
+- Parsing of logs
+- Correlating of logs
+- Indexing of logs

 ### Service Discovery Pattern:
 - Problem: What service do I call?
 - Central location of all services